Possibility Frames and Forcing for Modal Logic: Beginnings of Completeness Theory

 From the previous two paragraphs, Theorem \ref{VtoPossFrames}, and Proposition \ref{QtoF}.\ref{QtoF5}, we obtain the following.

-\begin{corollary}[General Completeness for Logics with Converses] Every normal modal logic with converses (and hence every tense logic and every extension of \textbf{KB}) is sound and complete with respect to a functional principal possibility frame. \end{corollary}
+\begin{corollary}[General Completeness for Logics with Converses] Every consistent normal modal logic with converses (and hence every consistent tense logic and every consistent extension of \textbf{KB}) is sound and complete with respect to a functional principal possibility frame. \end{corollary}

 Corollary \ref{GenTense} gives us a simple syntactic characterization of a class of logics that are $\mathcal{T}$-complete.
 We can give a somewhat more complex syntactic characterization of a strictly larger class of $\mathcal{T}$-complete logics using the following notion studied in \citealt{Holliday2014}.